f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

 To set the DNS configuration for the system controllers, use the following API call with the headers and auth settings from above.
-Don't forget to acquire the auth token first, otherwise the API call wil fail.
+Don't forget to acquire the auth token first, otherwise the API call will fail.

 .. code-block:: bash